vincaslt/vscode-highlight-matching-tag/README.md

 }
 ```

-* `highlight-matching-tag.leftStyle` - (TextEditorDecorationType: default see example).
+* `highlight-matching-tag.rightStyle` - (TextEditorDecorationType: default see example).
 See above property, it is the same, but for right side.

 __Example:__